sylow/settings/README.md

 String
 ---

-Added a method to String class to convre
+Added a method to String class to convert to boolean